Saturday, 15 April 2023

 Sri Vaikunteswar / Vaikuntanatha Swamy Temple

 The temple is rectangular in shape on an elevated level of about 2 feet from the ground level.
 Garudan is in front of the sanctum sanctorum.
-There is no images in the Koshta niches.
+There are no images in the Koshta niches.
 Moolavar is with Sridevi and Bhudevi.

 ARCHITECTURE